BLEWBURY PARISH COUNCIL

 No declarations made.

-Income is as expected apart from cemetery fees which were more than anticipated and additional grant funding obtained for car park works.
+Income is as expected apart from cemetery fees which were more than anticipated.

 Expenditure was less than budgeted for in the following areas:

-The element of Government support given to the Vale which they in turn pass on to parishes, will be reduced by £384.
+The Government support given to the Vale which they in turn pass on to parishes (CTRS), will cease, meaning a full in income of £400.00.
 Expected income from cemetery fees was kept at the same level, as was the fundraising from the BVS for the play areas.

-Audit fees are anticipated to be higher due to higher income and expenditure in the 2016-2017 year.
+Audit fees are anticipated to be slightly higher due to having to appoint a new auditor for the year 2018-19.

 Small grants: The grant to the Citizens Advice Bureau remains at £150 and South and Vale Carers Centre’s grant will remain at £50.
-It was agreed to continue with a grant to the DVTG for the Wallingford bus which would come to £300 for a whole year.
-The Parish Council asked the finance committee to consider having funds available should a village organisation ask for a grant. £250 has been set aside for this purpose.
+It was agreed to continue with a grant to the DVTG for the Wallingford bus which would come to £400 for a whole year.
+Once again funds have been made available should a village organisation ask for a grant. £250 has been set aside for this purpose.

-Grass cutting contract: A new three year contract was agreed upon by the Parish Council.
+Grass cutting contract: We are in the second year of a three year contract, previously agreed upon by the Parish Council.